Healing Journey of a Wellness Coach

 Waitress in Walberswick

-After college, I decided to work abroad and travel after.
+After college, I decided to work abroad and travel.
 I listened to my heart and booked a ticket to London, UK.
 Luckily, a couple of weeks before my departure, I found a job as a waitress in a gastropub in the small village of Walberswick on the Suffolk coast, northeast of London.
 I had no idea what I was doing, but it felt right, so I went.
 With all honesty, I was a terrible waitress.
-Half the time, I couldn’t understand anyone’s thick British accent, and I was so mesmerized by the tantalizing smells in the kitchen that I was about to get fired.
+Half the time, I couldn’t understand anyone’s accent, and I was so mesmerized by the tantalizing smells in the kitchen that I was about to get fired.

 Farm-to-Table Chef Training